canton7/ec2manager/README.md

 When the user actually runs your script, the arguments given are passed in in the order given by the `--args` output, each one quoted.
 For example `ec2manager/scripts/YourScript "String Argument" "True"`.

+Scripts are called with the working directory set to the root of the mounted volume on which they reside.

 Choosing another AMI
 --------------------